SkyZeroZx/ngx-facebook-messenger/libs/ngx-facebook-messenger/README.md

      * @default 600
      */
     debounceTime?: number;
     /**
+     * Property of attribute for theme_color color in oficial Facebook Plugin Messenger
+     * Default take your configuration setting in Facebook Account
+     * If not it's configure take blue default color
+     * @default null
+     */
+    theme_color?: string;
+    /**
      * When the user is logged with your account show a greeting text in the Facebook Plugin Messenger
      * @default 'Hello, how can we help you?'